 There are several laws governing the proper disposal of e-waste all over the country.
 Specifically in Connecticut, Governor Jodi Rell signed a law in July 2007 mandating manufacturers to provide consumers with recycling options for the televisions, computers, and monitors.
 UConn faculty and staff are able to recycle state-purchased e-waste items through programs with their respective suppliers.

-Students, faculty, and staff are able to recycle all personal e-waste through the Office of Environmental Policy's partnership with Central Stores, who ensures that the waste is recycled appropriately.
+Students, faculty, and staff are able to recycle all personal e-waste through the Office of Sustainability's partnership with Central Stores, who ensures that the waste is recycled appropriately.

 Campus Collection Points